PreciselyData/bigdata-addressing-helm/docs/guides/eks/QuickStartEKS.md

 * ``geo-addressing-spark.serviceAccount.name`` should be same as the one provided in the Spark Operator helm command.
 * ``geo-addressing-spark.env.IN_SOURCE`` Choose what should be your source of input data. [local,s3,Kafka]
 * ``geo-addressing-spark.env.OUT_SOURCE`` Choose what should be your destination for output data. [local,s3,Kafka]
+* ``geo-addressing-spark.env.STREAM_CHECKPOINT_DIR`` Provide a location where streaming metadata can be saved so that if spark job gets redeployed then it can resume from last point.

 For more information on helm values, follow [this link](../../../charts/component-charts/geo-addressing-spark-on-k8s-generic/README.md#helm-values).